GloriaColmenares/Flexibility-and-welfare/README.md

 **************************************************************************************
-Return to R to generate result graphs
+Return to R to generate graphs of the results
 **************************************************************************************
 12. Download file py from https://mega.nz/folder/ORdhHYiZ#QJM1NRunkwZTc2IBExzc-A (especially rest_demand_response.xlsx)
 13. To generate pass through graphs, run R lines 1931-2169 (this code creates plots, so add your paths, searching for #add your directory)